Ninja-Squad/spring-events/README.md

 project are:

  - to be able to fire any kind of event in a Spring application.
-The events don't have to extend any specific class or to implement any specific interface.
+The events don't have to extend any specific class or to implement any specific interface (native Spring events have to extends `ApplicationEvent`).
- - to be able to listen to events in an extremely simple way, by simply annotating a method.
+ - to be able to listen to events in an extremely simple way, by simply annotating a method (listening to native Spring events requires implementing a generic interface, and doesn't allow observing several types of events).
  - to be able to leverage the asynchronous method support of Spring to have events fired asynchronously and thus handled by a separate thread.
  - to be able to be notified as soon as the event is fired, or after the current transaction is committed or rollbacked.